nancchan/saas-customer-onboarding-business-systems/documentation/incident_RCA.md

 The root cause was incorrect field mapping during the Salesforce import process.

 The source customer data was correct.
-The issue occurred during the CRM import and Account-Contact mapping process.
+The issue occurred during the CRM import and Account–Contact mapping process.

 ## Resolution